-25.0 Defined Benefit Pension Fund Assets and Liabilities
+24.0 Defined Benefit Pension Fund Assets and Liabilities

-- 25.1 For each defined benefit pension fund that is an asset on the balance sheet, the asset shall be deducted in the calculation of CET1 Capital net of any associated deferred tax liability which would be extinguished if the asset becomes impaired or derecognised under the acceptable FRSs.
-The amount of defined benefit pension fund liabilities, as included on the balance sheet, shall be fully recognised in the calculation of CET1 Capital. - 25.2 A Labuan bank shall seek a prior written approval of Labuan FSA before the assets in the fund to which the Labuan bank has unrestricted and unfettered access can be used to offset the deduction. - 25.3 For the purpose of paragraph 25.2, such offsetting assets shall be risk-weighted as if they were owned directly by the Labuan bank.
+- 24.1 For each defined benefit pension fund that is an asset on the balance sheet, the asset shall be deducted in the calculation of CET1 Capital net of any associated deferred tax liability which would be extinguished if the asset becomes impaired or derecognised under the acceptable FRSs.
+The amount of defined benefit pension fund liabilities, as included on the balance sheet, shall be fully recognised in the calculation of CET1 Capital. - 24.2 A Labuan Islamic bank shall seek a prior written approval of Labuan FSA before the assets in the fund to which the Labuan Islamic bank has unrestricted and unfettered access can be used to offset the deduction. - 24.3 For the purpose of paragraph 24.2, such offsetting assets shall be risk weighted as if they were owned directly by the Labuan Islamic bank57.

-This treatment addresses the concern that assets arising from pension funds may not be capable of being withdrawn and used for the protection of depositors and other creditors of a Labuan bank.
+57 This treatment addresses the concern that assets arising from pension funds may not be capable of being withdrawn and used for the protection of depositors and other creditors of a Labuan Islamic bank.
 The concern is that their only value stems from a reduction in future payments into the fund.
-The treatment allows for Labuan banks to reduce the deduction of the assets if they can address these concerns and show that the assets can be easily and promptly withdrawn from the fund.
+The treatment allows for Labuan Islamic banks to reduce the deduction of the assets if they can address these concerns and show that the assets can be easily and promptly withdrawn from the fund.

-26.0 Investments in Own Capital Instruments
+25.0 Investments in Own Capital Instruments

-26.1 All direct, indirect and synthetic holdings of a Labuan bank's own capital instruments in the trading and banking book, including any own capital instruments which the Labuan bank is contractually obliged to purchase and any other loans/financing provided for the purpose of purchasing own capital instruments, shall be deducted in the calculation of capital.
-In applying the deductions, Labuan banks must deduct the investment from the same component of capital for which it would qualify.
+25.1 All direct, indirect58 and synthetic59 holdings of a Labuan Islamic bank's own capital instruments60 in the trading and banking book61, including any own capital instruments which the Labuan Islamic bank is contractually obliged to purchase and any other financing62 provided for the purpose of purchasing own capital instruments, shall be deducted in the calculation of capital.
+In applying the deductions, Labuan Islamic banks must deduct the investment from the same component of capital for which it would qualify63.

-26.2 In instances where a Labuan bank has an indirect exposure to its own capital instrument (e.g. through an investment in a collective investment scheme or holdings of an index security), the Labuan bank shall look through the holdings to determine their underlying holdings of capital.
+25.2 In instances where a Labuan Islamic bank has an indirect exposure to its own capital instrument (e.g. through an investment in a collective investment scheme or holdings of an index security), the Labuan Islamic bank shall look through the holdings to determine their underlying holdings of capital64.

-26.3 For the purpose of paragraph 26.1, gross long positions may be netted against gross short positions in the same underlying exposure only if the short positions involve no counterparty risk.
+25.3 For the purpose of paragraph 25.1, gross long positions may be netted against gross short positions in the same underlying exposure only if the short positions involve no counterparty risk65.
 In the case of an index security, where a gross long position is netted against a short position, both positions must be in the same underlying index.
 In such an instance, the short position may involve counterparty risk, which will be subject to the relevant counterparty credit risk

-Indirect holdings are exposures or parts of exposures that, if a direct holding loses its value, will result in a loss to the Labuan bank substantially equivalent to the loss in value of the direct holding.
-An indirect holding may arise when the Labuan bank invests in an unconsolidated intermediate entity that has an exposure to the capital of the Labuan bank itself.
+58 Indirect holdings are exposures or parts of exposures that, if a direct holding loses its value, will result in a loss to the Labuan Islamic bank substantially equivalent to the loss in value of the direct holding.
+An indirect holding may arise when the Labuan Islamic bank invests in an unconsolidated intermediate entity that has an exposure to the capital of the Labuan Islamic bank itself.

-A synthetic holding may arise when a Labuan bank invests in an instrument where the value of the instrument is directly linked to the value of the capital of the Labuan bank itself.
+59 A synthetic holding may arise when a Labuan Islamic bank invests in an instrument where the value of the instrument is directly linked to the value of the capital of the Labuan Islamic bank itself.

-Including treasury stock.
+60 Including treasury stock.